phpbb-extensions/consent-manager/README.md

 # Consent Manager

+> This extension is under development and will become available on [phpBB.com](https://phpbb.com) when it's ready

 Consent Manager adds a cookie and tracking consent system to phpBB.

 It gives your board a clear consent banner, a settings modal, category-based choices, and a central place for extensions to declare analytics, advertising, and other tracking-related scripts.
 Visitors can accept all, reject all, or choose categories individually, and they can reopen their settings later from the footer.